forbegos/Readme_Generator/README.md

-# Readme File Generator
+# d

 ## Description

-This project was built to make it easier for developers to build readme.md files.
-This projects solves the problem of wasting time building readme.md files.
+This project was built f.
+This projects solves the problem of f.
-During the development of this project, one of the things I learned was how to use the inquirer module.
+During the development of this project, one of the things I learned was f.

 ## Table of Contents